 Note: Setting up the number of threads is only done once at LGBM_BoosterPredictForCSRSingleRowFastInit instead of at each prediction.
-If you use a different number of threads in other calls, you need to start the setup process over, or that number of threads will be used for these calls as well.
+If you use a differ-

 - for normal and raw score, its length is equal to num_class num_data; - for leaf index, its length is equal to num_class num_data num_iteration; - for feature contributions, its length is equal to num_class num_data (num_feature + 1).